Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/3d_view.rst

 If you want to be able to rotate each view, you can un-check the *Locked* option.

-However in sometimes its preferable to split the view, so each can have its own configuration.
+However, in sometimes its preferable to split the view, so each can have its own configuration.

 :doc:`Read more about splitting areas </interface/editors/arranging_areas>`